roiceee/copd-early-detection-device-interface/README.md

-# Stress Monitoring System Feedback Web App
+# CODP Early Detection Web Interface

 ## Overview

-The Stress Monitoring System Feedback Web App is a progressive web application (PWA) developed to provide users with a seamless experience in providing feedback related to stress monitoring.
-This application is built using Vite, React with TypeScript, and integrates with Firebase for data storage and authentication.
+This web interface is attached to a NodeMCU device.
+This application is built using Vite, React with TypeScript, and integrates with Firebase for data storage.

 ## Technologies Used